 2) The Consulate will request the necessary clearance from the Authorities in Italy.
 This will take up to 30 working days.

 3) Once the authorization has been received, the Passport Officer will make an appointment for you to come to the Consulate for the acquisition of the fingerprints.
 The fee will be collected then, and the passport can be issued that same day.

 Documents required for the issue of the passport:

 - the previous Italian passport or, if the applicant does not have a previous Italian passport, another form of photo- I.D (driver’s licence and current foreign passport);

-- two recent and identical passport photos 35 x 40mm in size, with a white background (frontal view, including shoulders, and in colour);
+- two recent and identical passport photos 35 x 40mm (please click here for correct size);

 - Australian resident visa if issued after 16.8.1992 or “Certificate of Evidence of Resident Status” (issued by the Department of Immigration and Citizenship - D.I.A.C.) if the applicant does not hold Australian citizenship as well.
 Otherwise the applicant must show his/her Australian passport too, together with the certificate of naturalization;

 - consent form of the other parent of children under the age of 18.
 Italian law requires that applicants who have children under the age of 18 need the written consent of the other parent of those children.
 The consent form may be signed in person at the Consulate upon presentation of a photo-I.D. or before a Justice of the Peace in Western Australia.
 The parent signing the consent must also supply a photocopy of his/her photo-I.D.
 Consent forms can be downloaded from this website or can be obtained at the Offices of the Consulate;